zzxwill/odps/intl.en-US/User Guide/Definition/Data types.md

 **Note:** At present, the Set commands supported by MaxCompute SQL and new version Mapreduce are divided into two ways:

--   Session Level: To use the new data types \(Tinyint, Smallint, Int, Float, Varchar, TIMESTAMP BINARY\), add a set statement before the table statement
+-   Session Level: To use the new data types \(Tinyint, Smallint, Int, Float, Varchar, TIMESTAMP and BINARY\), add a set statement before the table statement

     ```
     set odps.sql.type.system.odps2=true;